Efficient Long-Text Understanding with Short-Text Models: Method

 \item To give the decoder access to prefix tokens, we encode the prefix tokens with $M_\text{enc}$, and prepend the result to the contextualized representation (leftmost chunk in Fig.~\ref{fig:sled}(a)-(d)). \item Finally, we generate the output with the backbone decoder, $M_\text{dec}$, which uses standard cross-attention over the $m+n$ encoded tokens (Fig.~\ref{fig:sled}(e)). \end{enumerate}

 \sled{} requires handling a few edge cases, namely, dealing with the first and last chunk that do not have bidirectional context.
-We refer to App.~\ref{app:sled} for these details.
+We refer to Appendix~\ref{app:sled} for these details.

 \paragraph{\sled{}'s Complexity} \sled{} divides an input of length $n$ to $C$ chunks of size $c$.
 Since $\rho \in [0,0.5]$, it follows that $C \in \left [\frac{n}{c}, \frac{2n}{c} \right]$.
-While the complexity of encoding each chunk is quadratic in $c$ due to self-attention, $c \ll n$ is constant and thus the memory and compute dependency is linear in $n$.\footnote{We assume the prefix length ($m$) is negligible compared to the input length $n$ and thus its effect on asymptotic complexity is negligible.} In particular, the complexity to encode the input with a model of $l$ attention layers is:
+While the complexity of encoding each chunk is quadratic in $c$ due to self-attention, $c \ll n$ is constant and thus the memory and compute dependency is linear in $n$.\footnote{We assume the prefix length ($m$) is negligible and thus its effect on asymptotic complexity is negligible.} In particular, the complexity to encode the input with a model of $l$ attention layers is:

 Decoding is done as proposed by \citet{Vaswani2017AttentionIA}, thus requiring $\mathcal{O}(nk+k^2)$ memory.
 Assuming a constant output sequence length $k \ll n$, this remains linear in $n$.